yoshida-lab/XenonPy/README.md

   <https://github.com/pytorch/pytorch#docker-image.> **Optional**
 - `--publish="8888:8888"`: Publish container's port 8888 to the host. **Needed**
 - `--volume=$Home/.xenonpy:/home/user/.xenonpy`: Mounts
-  the XenonPy working directory into the container. **Optional, but highly recommended**.
+  the XenonPy root directory into the container. **Optional, but highly recommended**.
 - `--volume=<path/to/your/workspace>:/workspace`: Mounts
   the your working directory into the container. **Optional, but highly recommended**.
 - `-e NVIDIA_VISIBLE_DEVICES=0`: Sets an environment variable to restrict which